Fishery Falls, Queensland: Geography

+There is also a cane tramway network within the area to deliver the sugarcane to the Mulgrave Sugar Mill in Gordonvale.

 Although there is no official town, there is a hotel, a large caravan park, and a number of streets of houses clustered just west of the Bruce Highway at 17.1840°S 145.8862°E, although the school is located 2 km south of this township.